 Child and family services to undergo reforms

-When the responsibility for organising health and social services is transferred to the counties after 2020, municipalities will remain responsible for many services that are important from the perspective of children and young people.
+When the responsibility for organising health and social services is transferred to the counties in 2021, municipalities will remain responsible for many services that are important from the perspective of children and young people.
 These services include for example early childhood education and care and basic education, leisure time services as well as cultural and sports services.

 All the counties are currently implementing changes and development to child and family services, which will create new regionally functional models for organising services.
 The intention is to introduce the best results and practices of the development work carried out in the regions to national use.